 If your test is invalid or inconclusive, you will be contacted by Health Services and scheduled to retest within the same week.

 If your test is positive, Health Services will call you and explain the isolation guidelines and provide health-related resources.
 Health Services will handle contact tracing for Regis contacts.
 Non-Regis contacts will be managed by their local Board of Health and the Contact Tracing Collaborative.
-If you are a residential student Health Services, the COVID-19 coordinator, the Office of Residential Life, and the Institute for Learning will ensure appropriate accommodations and support are provided while you are in isolation.
+If you are a residential student Health Services, the Office of Residential Life, and the Institute for Learning will ensure appropriate accommodations and support are provided while you are in isolation.

 You will not be notified of a positive test result through the CoVerified app.